 What is Sustainable Investing?

 In our society we believe that most corporations provide a net benefit through their products and services, job creation and overall behavior.
-As a responsible investor our ESG portfolios seek to invest in companies that balance the needs of financial and non-financial matters and demonstrate a commitment to the rights of individuals, communities and the global good.
+As a responsible investor our sustainable portfolios seek to invest in companies that balance the needs of financial and non-financial matters and demonstrate a commitment to the rights of individuals, communities and the global good.
 These two are the ESG (Environmental, Social and Governance) and USCCB (United States Conference of Catholic Bishops) portfolios.

 ESG (Environmental, Social and Governance)